canonical/cloud-init/HACKING.rst

-After the initial structure is in place, the work in this refactor will consist of replacing the ``cloudinit.net.some_func`` call in each ``cloudinit.distros.Networking`` method with the actual implementation.
+After the initial structure is in place, the work in this refactor will consist of replacing the ``cloudinit.net.some_func`` call in each ``cloudinit.distros.networking.Networking`` method with the actual implementation.
+This can be done incrementally, one function at a
-This can be done incrementally, one function at a time:
+time:

-* pick an unmigrated ``cloudinit.distros.Networking`` method
+* pick an unmigrated ``cloudinit.distros.networking.Networking`` method
 * refactor all of its callers to call the ``distro.net`` method on ``Distro`` instead of the ``cloudinit.net`` function.
 (This is likely to be the most time-consuming step, as it may require plumbing